Remote Teaching Resources Guide

 - unlisted (available to anyone who has the link).

-The TLTC recommends that instructors upload course-related content, such as lectures, to YouTube as unlisted.
+The TLTC recommends that instructors upload course-related content, such as recorded Zoom lectures, to YouTube as unlisted.
 Users can control the availability of their YouTube uploads at their YouTube Studio dashboard.
 To share the recording with your students, provide the YouTube URL using the URL resource or embed the video in your Moodle course.
+Due to their large size, you will not be able to upload a Zoom lecture (or other large media file) directly into Moodle.

 The H5P Interactive Content activity in Moodle has two content types in particular (“Course Presentation” and “Interactive Video”) that allow you to post course presentations and ensure students are engaging with the materials.